danielharrell/does_music_move/does_music_move.md

 in a scale are discrete.
 But this means we are given no impression of movement by the siren's change in pitch, from one place to the next.
-It's as if the siren rises and falls only in time, not in space.
-True, we can see, or at least infer, a change of place *behind* the siren's change in pitch, in the police car or fire engine that produced it.
-But we don't hear any change of place *within* the change in pitch, that might replace the police car or fire engine as cause, and turn what we hear as a signal into what we could hear as a melody.
+It's as if the siren rises only in time, not in space.
+True, we can see, or at least infer, a change of place *behind* the siren's change in pitch, in, say, the fire engine that produced it.
+But we don't hear any change of place *within* the change in pitch, that might replace the fire engine as cause, and turn what we hear as a signal into what we could hear as a melody.